|

 Limiting the Bible

 This is an easy trap to fall into.
 Most of us in some way limit what we will allow the Bible to say to us or the way it must say it.
-With the tendency in Africa towards legalism, this danger cannot be underestimated for the African setting.
-We must encourage ourselves and others to allow the Bible the freedom to speak in its own way from its own cultural setting, so that then the meaning may be clearly put into a new language in such a way that the same implications are conveyed or allowed.
+With the tendency in Africa and some other "new-literate" societies towards literate legalism, this danger cannot be underestimated for new literate settings.
+We must encourage ourselves and others to allow the Bible the freedom to speak in its own way from out of its own cultural setting, so that then the meaning may be clearly put into a new language in such a way that the same implications are conveyed or allowed.

 In an early classic on Bible Translation approaches, Eugene A. Nida and Charles R. Taber of the United Bible Societies in The Theory and Practice of Translation, state: